JuliaB-dotcom/book-shelf/my-app/README.md

 # Getting Started with the Bookshelf app

-This is an attepmt to a futuristic book searching engine.
+This is an attepmt to a responsive futuristic book searching engine.
 Enjoy!

-The project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Functionality:
+* Search for books by title, author etc.
+* During network problems an Error message will occure.

 ## Frameworks

 * React App
 * Node.js

+## API

+Open library
+API client- Axios

 ## Structure

 ### `public`
+Files within the folder, reads the instructions from the JS and HTML files for using their assets.
 ### `src `
+ Contains the JS and CSS files.Those are processed by webpack.
 #### `components `
  Stores the projects components that in turn are provided with their own folders, containing both the .js file and css file.

  #### `images`
- Stores the background image and the "book- not-valid" image.
+ Stores the webapplications images.

 ## Run application